bratpeki/modern-milkytracker-guide/docs/ui.md

 - If the user inserts a non-number character before a number character, the value in the field will be set to the minimum value allowed
 - If the user inserts a non-number character after the number and hits `Enter`, everything after the first non-number character is lost

-One example of this type of field is the sample size field in the new sample creation popup window.
+One example of this type of field is the sample size field in the sample creation popup window.

 <!-- TODO: Link the sample size setting popup window -->